OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 <div class="info" markdown="1">

 It may happen that apps previously published in your infrastructure return an IPP error when re-published.
 In this case, it’s advisable to check all the apps in  your infrastructure.
-The next section assists in that process.
+The next section provides information to help you check your apps.

 </div>